lukefantom/SoCietly-frontend/README.md

 # SoCietly

 ## Community app for School of Code alumni
-### Keeping all School of Code bootcampers connected after the School of Code
+### Keeping all bootcampers connected after the School of Code

 *December 2020 - January 2021 - 4 week project*